YonK0/yocto_is_cool/readme.md

 ## Overview

 This repository contains my first Yocto project implementation, documenting the complete process of development.
-The project uses KAS for build automation and Docker for containerized development environment.
+The project uses KAS for build automation , Docker for containerized development environment and **No Poky**.

 ## Hardware Requirements